 Vatican Museums · The Vatican Gardens · Tickets

-Vatican gardens can be found in the Vatican at St. Peter’s Basilica and at the papal summer residence in Castel Gandolfo.
+Vatican gardens are on the Vatican hill behind St. Peter’s Basilica and at the papal summer residence in Castel Gandolfo.

-The Vatican Gardens in Rome are only accessible through the Vatican Museums.
+The Vatican Gardens at St. Peter’s are only accessible through the Vatican Museums.
 Visiting the Vatican Gardens is an option that must be booked separately.

 The tour of the Vatican Gardens takes place with ecological vehicles and has a duration of 45 minutes.
 It is not possible to walk alone through the Vatican Gardens or get off the vehicle while driving.